nexodus-io/nexodus/docs/README.md

    --description="Relay enabled zone"
 ```

-Currently the usernames are hardcoded in the Apex Controller.
+Currently for the Dev environment, the usernames and passwords are hardcoded in the Apex Controller.
 You can edit `name`, `cidr`, `description` parameters in the CLI commands as per your deployment.

 You can list the available zones using following command